 Let's discuss the 3 options for redeeming these Chase Ultimate Rewards points

 There is one way to get an even better redemption with the Ultimate Rewards portal, and that is to get the Chase Sapphire Reserve.
 The Reserve has Follow $450 annual fee but it has several additional perks, and one of those is that it allows you to get 1.5¢ per point in the Ultimate Rewards portal.
 That means that 50,000 points would be worth $750 in free travel when redeemed through the portal.
-In comparison the other two cards, the ink business preferred and the sapphire preferred would only be worth $625 in free travel in the portal.
-The Sapphire Reserve has a bonus feature that allows you to combine all of your alternate less valuable ultimate reward points into the Sapphire Reserve making them all the more valuable 1.5¢ per point.
+In comparison the other two cards, the Ink Business Preferred Credit Card and the Chase Sapphire Preferred would only be worth $625 in free travel in the portal.
+The Chase Sapphire Reserve has a bonus feature that allows you to combine all of your alternate less valuable ultimate reward points into the Sapphire Reserve making them all the more valuable 1.5¢ per point.

 So that's just something to remember.